 - The EFC is determined from all information submitted to complete your financial aid application.

 - The EFC is determined by combining the calculated Parent Contribution and Student Contribution.

 - In the case of divorced, separated or parents who never married and do not live together, the non-custodial parent contribution will be combined with the custodial parent contribution and listed as Parent Contribution.

-- For incoming Regular Decision admits, the EFC may change pending receipt of tax information, which is due May 1, and any other outstanding financial aid application materials.
+- For incoming Regular Decision admits, the EFC may change pending review of tax information, which is due May 1, and any other outstanding financial aid application materials.

 - For upperclass students, the EFC may vary from one academic year to the next as a result of a change in circumstances (i.e., income fluctuation, siblings enrolled as undergraduates and number of individuals living in the household, etc.).

 Demonstrated Financial Need